-Figure 51 - Add text about the measuring setup, the loudspeaker unit or other important information

-17. Measuring X-over circuits

-17.1.
-Acoustical

-You can measure both the total response as well as the individual driver responses and impedances.
+Figure 52 - Add text about the measuring setup, the loudspeaker unit or other important information 19.
+Measuring X-over circuits 19.1.
+Acoustical You can measure both the total response as well as the individual driver responses and impedances.
 These are the most important and can then be exported to FINE X-over or FINE DSP for the final system design.

-17.2.
-Electrical

-You can directly measure the signal across the drivers or any component in the cross-over circuit.
+19.2.
+Electrical You can directly measure the signal across the drivers or any component in the cross-over circuit, see Figure 54.
 Be sure to connect the drivers for correct responses.
 Make a connection to the Microphone1 input using terminal 2 (Hot) and terminal3 (cold) only!
-(Figure 52).
+(Figure 53).
 DO NOT CONNECT TO GROUND!
 You can also connect resistors for QC check.
 (Best use FINE QC)

-Figure 52 - Measure directly on crossover circuits
+Figure 53 - Measure directly on crossover circuits

-18. Measuring Amplifiers and Electronics

-Performing electronic measurements of amplifiers and other electronics is quite easy with the advanced FINE Hardware3.
+Figure 54 - Measuring X-over sections - With Load Note: For measuring correct section voltage response you should connect real loudspeakers as load, due to their special impedance curves.
+However, you can attach resistors for getting approximate responses.
+18. Measuring Amplifiers and Electronics Performing electronic measurements of amplifiers and other electronics is quite easy with the advanced FINE Hardware3.
 Just connect the amplifier input to the balanced Line Out XLR.
-Then make a connection from the amplifier output to the Microphone1 input using only terminal 2 (Hot) and terminal3 (cold), see the diagram in Figure 53.
+Then make a connection from the amplifier output to the Microphone1 input using only terminal 2 (Hot) and terminal3 (cold), see the diagram in Figure 55.
 DO NOT CONNECT TO GROUND!
 BE SURE TO KEEP THE OUTPUT LEVEL LOW in order not to overload the amplifier.
-Remember to set the output as Line V out, see the blue arrow in Figure 55.

-Fortunately the line out signal is 1/10 (-20dB) of the main output from the FINE Hardware 3 (2).
+Remember to set the output as Line V out, see the blue arrow in Figure 58.
+Fortunately, the line out signal is 1/10 (-20dB) of the main output from the FINE Hardware 3 (2).
 You can also measure unbalanced using the Hot (2) for signal and the Cold (3) for return (ground) terminals in the XLR connector.
 Note that the microphone inputs accept up to 12V peak to peak!

-Figure 53 - Electronics Testing: Amplifier connection diagram
+Figure 55 - Electronics Testing: Amplifier connection diagram